Considering the actions and motivations of Florent Schmitt during the 1930s and World War II.

 Moreover, throughout the 1950s live performances of Schmitt’s music were a ubiquitous presence on French National Radio broadcasts, performed by the leading French conductors, orchestras and instrumentalists of the day.

-The relentless and withering criticism of Florent Schmitt has reduced his persona to the level of caricature — presenting him as a one-dimensional figure that utterly fails to account for his complexities, the genius of his artistic legacy, or his substantial efforts over many decades to assist fellow musicians and the cause of French music itself.
-As the composer Alain Margoni, who as a young musician worked closely with Schmitt in the late 1950s, has observed:
+The relentless of vociferous criticism of Florent Schmitt by his detractors has succeeded in reducing his persona to the level of caricature — presenting him as a one-dimensional figure that utterly fails to account for his complexities, the genius of his artistic legacy, or his substantial efforts over many decades to assist fellow musicians and the cause of French music itself.
+As the composer Alain Margoni, who as a young musician worked closely with Schmitt in the 1950s, has observed:

 “Florent Schmitt’s contributions to French music are huge — but up until recently, quite unknown to many people.
 But upon closer investigation, one can easily see how important he is by looking at the music of other composers and how he is reflected in their own output.

 So what is the sum of things?
 In my view, any true appraisal of Florent Schmitt’s role and activities during the 1930s and 1940s must take a balanced approach instead of starting from a predetermined point-of-view.
-If done so, the evidence reveals a person who was sometimes too quick with the throwaway remark, and an artist who during wartime made a number of poor judgments — even when there may have been no clearly good options from which to choose.
+If done so, the evidence reveals a person who had less of a “filter” than others and as a result was sometimes too quick with the throwaway remark — as well as an artist who during wartime made a number of poor judgments, even when there may have been no clearly good options from which to choose.

 A further point is that Florent Schmitt signed petitions during World War II in favor of a number of Jewish musicians when they found themselves under suspicion and in personal danger — including those for the soprano Madeleine Grey, composer Fernand Ochsey and pianist François Lang.
 All were friends of Schmitt and he wished to use whatever influence he had with the authorities to help their cause.
 It may be a small data point, but signing petitions in aid of Jewish musicians is significant nonetheless.

 To my mind, the evidence writ large reveals that Florent Schmitt’s persona was every bit as complex and convoluted as the 20th century’s own experimentation with socio-political “innovations” — and equally untidy.
-But for the loud voices of those who aggressively push a particular POV about Schmitt’s purported “Nazi sympathies,” the attempt to overlay that on the artistic output of the composer is ultimately a fruitless endeavor.
-As the American conductor JoAnn Falletta has stated, “The music — if it’s good — wins out in the end.”
+But for the loud voices of those who aggressively push a particular point of view about Schmitt’s purported “Nazi sympathies,” the attempt to overlay that allegation on the artistic output of the composer is ultimately a fruitless endeavor.
+As the American conductor JoAnn Falletta has noted, “The music — if it’s good — wins out in the end.”